-Applicants should follow the instructions on the proposalCENTRAL website and in this RFP to complete the application.
+Applicants should follow the instructions on the Proposal Central website and in this RFP to complete the application.
 The application does not need to be submitted all at once; it will be saved on the Proposal Central server until completed.
 Incomplete applications cannot be submitted.
-A complete application must include all of the items listed on pages 4 through 6, including all required signatures.
+A complete application must include all of the items listed on the checklist on page 20, including all required signatures.
 All applications must be submitted in English.

-Applicants and their institution's grant office may also wish to review the sample LSRMP Award Policy, Terms and Conditions, and the Grants FAQ, which are available on the LRF website at lymphoma.org/grants.
+Applicants and their institution's grant office may also wish to review the sample LSRMP Award Policy, Terms and Conditions, and the Grants FAQ, which are available on the Lymphoma Research Foundation website at lymphoma.org/grants.
 All chosen awardees must adhere to all requirements as stated in the Policy, Terms, and Conditions.
 Please contact researchgrants@lymphoma.org with concerns or questions about the requirements.